Akhlak-Hossain-Jim/BloodBank_Demo/README.md

 # Documentation

-An Blood Donating Companie's Front-end Website 'demo'.
-Created by [Akhlak Hossain Jim](http://akhlak-hossain-jim.github.io/) with HTML, (S)CSS, React.js and icons from Material ui.
+A Blood Donating Companie's Front-end Website 'demo'.
+Created by [Akhlak Hossain Jim](http://akhlak-hossain-jim.github.io/) with HTML, (S)CSS, React.js, and icons from Material UI.
 View Live Demo [here](https://ahj-bloodbank-demo.web.app).

 ## Working With Code

-working with the code is so easy
+Working with the code is so easy

-    First downlaod the zip file.
+    First, download the zip file.
-    After download open folder in the terminal (powershell or cmd) and run `npm install`. and you are good to go, and play with it.
+    After download open the folder in the terminal (Powershell or cmd) and run `npm install`. and you are good to go and play with it.

 ## Folder Structure